sorbet/sorbet/website/docs/error-reference.md

 1. [Frequently Asked Questions](faq.md)
 1. [Sorbet Error Reference](error-reference.md) (this doc)

 This page contains tips and tricks for common errors from `srb`.

-Note: this list is not exhaustive!
-Some errors are very context dependent to solve, and some error codes are very uncommon.
+> **Note**: This list is not exhaustive!
+Some errors are very context dependent
+> and other error codes are not common enough to know how to generally suggest
+> help.
 Contributions to this list are welcome!

 ## 1001